 In the real world, everyone on the project team wears multiple hats and in order to get someone assigned to a project, we need to beg, borrow or steal.

 The Gantt Chart is a simple way to map out the dependencies between Tasks so that we have one view of which Tasks need to be completed in order for other Tasks to commence.
-For example, often a product team cannot finalize the design of a new feature until they get feedback on a product prototype from customers, or testing can’t start until a part from supplier arrives.
+For example, often a product team cannot finalize the design of a new feature until they get feedback on a product prototype from customers, or testing can’t start until a given part from the supplier arrives.
 The Gantt Chart will show that Customer Research as a dependency for Product Development and testing is dependent on part delivery by a third party.

 Gantt Visualizes Project Progress for All Stakeholders